great-expectations/great_expectations/docs/how_to_guides/creating_and_editing_expectations/how_to_create_expectations_while_exploring_data_in_a_notebook_without_using_a_data_context.rst

     |

     When you invoke an Expectation, it will immediately be validated against your data.
-The returned object will contain the result and a list of exceptions.
-This instant feedback helps you zero in on exceptions very quickly, taking a lot of the guesswork out of data exploration.
+The returned object will contain the result and a list of unexpected values.
+This instant feedback helps you zero in on unexpected data very quickly, taking a lot of the guesswork out of data exploration.

     .. image:: ../../images/expectation_notebook_interactive_loop.gif